Week 36: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - The defunding comes as the Election Assistance Commission is working with the FBI to examine an attack late last year on the agency’s computer systems by a Russian hacker.

-- Manafort filed reports with the DOJ showing his firm received nearly $17mm for two years of work for a Ukrainian political party with links to the Kremlin — more than the party’s operations reported spending.
+- Manafort filed reports with the DOJ showing his firm received nearly $17 million for two years of work for a Ukrainian political party with links to the Kremlin — more than the party’s operations reported spending.

-- Manhattan’s DA office subpoenaed Federal Savings Bank, a Chicago bank run by Steve Calk, for records on a $16mm in loans made to Manafort in November and January.
+- Manhattan’s DA office subpoenaed Federal Savings Bank, a Chicago bank run by Steve Calk, for records on a $16 million in loans made to Manafort in November and January.
 At the time, Manafort was underwater on loans to a Brooklyn townhouse and a family investment in CA properties.

 - The loans to Manafort represent 24% of the bank’s reported $67 million of equity capital.
 Calk was a member of Trump’s economic advisory panel, and had expressed interest in becoming Army Secretary.